 - Pulse the machine just until a dough forms, but stop before it becomes a ball.

-- Transfer the dough to a floured work surface and roll out the dough to about 1/8 inch thick.
+- Transfer the dough to a floured work surface and bring it together with your hands.
+Roll out the dough to about 1/8 inch thick.

 - Pierce each round all over with the tines of a fork.
 Bake for about 12 to 15 minutes until the biscuits are lightly browned around the edges.